PyDrocsid/documentation/docs/cogs/moderation/invites.md

 ## `remove`
-This command removes a server from the list.
+The `.remove` command removes a server from the whitelist.

 ```css
 .[invites|i] [remove|r|del|d|-] <server>